|

 to be absorbed," a panelist commented.
 "For our interstellar

-"That's not to say 'enslavement,'" a panelist clarified.
+"Not to say 'enslavement,'" a panelist clarified.
 "No,

-absorbed," another panelist clarified.
-"That's exactly right,"
+absorbed," another panelist qualified.
+"Yes, that's right,"

 8. "Not necessarily," Bri